 - Seminars presented by The Injury Prevention Research Center

-Dr. Steve Marshall: Sports and recreational Injuries; Injury surveillance; Falls, Violence and transportation; Epidemiologic methods, Evaluation of injury interventions using observaional and randomized designs
+Dr. Steve Marshall: Opioid overdose; Sports and recreational injuries; Injury surveillance; transportation injury; longitudinal data and survival analsysis, evaluation of injury interventions using observaional and randomized designs

 Dr. Yvonne Golightly: Modifiable risk of osteoarthritis (OA); Biomechanics and musculoskeletal disorders of the lower extremities; and biomarkers associated with injury and OA